BillVanderLugt/LSAT/README.md

 Note, too, that the remaining steps of my model(s) presuppose that the game represents a sequencing puzzle.
 Given that my primary goal was to build prototypes of different models, I limited myself one type of game (albeit a type that encompasses almost half of the LSAT's logic games).

-### Step Two: Set Up the Game
+### Step 2: Set Up the Game
 While I could have deployed spaCy's Named Entity Recognizer to identify the variables referenced in the prompts, I instead used spaCy's POS tagger and then extracted lists of the variable names from the prompts based on those POS tags and on the commas used to separate them.
 Although my code can successfully handle various formats--such as compound variable names (most are single word or even a single letter) and lists that do or do not include the word "and" before the final element--I was not overly concerned with constructing a robust solution for this step of the problem.

-In addition, Step Two populates a list of all the conceivable sequences of variables (before any rules have been applied to winnow that pool of candidates).
+In addition, Step 2 populates a list of all the conceivable sequences of variables (before any rules have been applied to winnow that pool of candidates).
 In other words, the initial pool consists of X factorial candidates, where X is the number of variables.
 Thus, a game with 9 variables generates an initial pool of 9! = 362,880 permutations.

-### Step Three: Parse the rules
+### Step 3: Parse the rules
-Step Three represents the most challenging and interesting part of this project: What is the best way to convert an English-language statement of a logical rule into a Boolean expression that can be evaluated by Python's compiler (to produce a True or False result when tested on a candidate sequence of variables)?
+Step 3 represents the most challenging and interesting part of this project: What is the best way to convert an English-language statement of a logical rule into a Boolean expression that can be evaluated by Python's compiler (to produce a True or False result when tested on a candidate sequence of variables)?

 This problem can be conceptualized in two different ways: